-Why did Captain Scott and his team die on the way back from the South Pole?
+What went wrong for Captain Scott and his team to die on the way back from the South Pole?

-British Antarctic Expedition 1910-13 - Captain Robert Scott and four others tried to be the first to reach the South Pole, Roald Amundsen beat them by just over a month, while Amundsen and his men came back safely, Scott's party all died on the return from the pole - what led to the death of Scott's party.
+British Antarctic Expedition 1910-13 - Captain Robert Scott and four others hoped to be the first to reach the South Pole, Roald Amundsen beat them by just over a month, while Amundsen and his men came back safely, Scott's party all died on the return from the pole - what led to the deaths of Scott's party?

 The last entry in Scott's diary was on the 29th of March 1912, it is assumed but not certain that this was the date on which he died.
-His body and those of Edward Wilson and Henry "Birdie" Bowers were found in their tent nearly eight months later on the 12th of November 1912.
 They had made camp for the last time ten days earlier on the 19th of March.
 Scott continued to write his diary and letters in this final camp.
 It seems that he was the last of the three to die.
+His body and those of Edward Wilson and Henry "Birdie" Bowers were found in the tent nearly eight months later on the 12th of November 1912.

-Of their other two companions, Edgar "Taff" Evans had died on the 17th of February and Captain Titus Oates "The Soldier" had walked out of the tent to his death on the 17th of March.
+Of their other two companions, Edgar "Taff" Evans had died on the 17th of February, nearly six weeks earlier and Captain Lawrence Oates "The Soldier" had walked out of the tent to his death on the 17th of March, 12 days earlier.

 The final camp was just 11 miles from a large depot of food and supplies "One Ton Depot".
-After all they had been through, this distance was just too far to continue pulling the sledges, to compound matters, temperatures were unseasonably cold and a blizzard had arrived, they had a very good idea of exactly how far away the depot was.
-Instead of reaching sufficient food and supplies to keep them going, they ran out of both food and fuel becoming weaker until they could no longer leave the tent.
+After all they had been through this distance was just too far even though they had a very good idea of exactly how far the depot was.
+To compound matters, temperatures were unseasonably cold and a blizzard had arrived.
+So instead of reaching sufficient food and supplies, they ran out of both food and fuel becoming weaker until they could no longer leave the tent.

 Contributory Factors to the Deaths of Scott and the South Pole Party